su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Combustion/Inc_Combustion.md

 \end{equation}
 $$

 Here, $\mathcal{Y},h$ and $Z$ are the progress variable, total enthalpy, and mixture fraction respectively.
 Preferential diffusion is modeled through the $\beta$-terms in the third term on the left hand side of equations 2-4.
-See TODO:reference to Efimov paper for details on the definitions of these scalars.
-The preferential diffusion model is automatically switched on when the $\beta$-terms are included in the manifold.
-In order to be detected, they should be named as follows:
+[The following work](https://doi.org/10.1080/13647830.2021.1970232) contains details on the definitions of these scalars.
+Within the manifold, these scalars shall be named as follows:

 1. $\beta_\mathcal{Y}$ (`Beta_ProgVar`)[-]
 2. $\beta_{h,1}$ (`Beta_Enth_Thermal`)[J kg^-1 K^-1]
 3. $\beta_{h,2}$ (`Beta_Enth`)[J kg^-1]
 4. $\beta_Z$ (`Beta_MixFrac`)[-]

-If not all the $\beta$- terms are detected, the preferential diffusion model will not be used during the simulation.
+If not all the $\beta$- terms are detected, while preferential diffusion is enabled, an error will be raised.
 During the initialization of the fluid model, a message will be displayed in the terminal indicating whether the preferential diffusion model is enabled.

 ## Configuration File Options